Compressing Multisets with Large Alphabets using Bits-Back Coding

 \subsection{MNIST with lossy WebP}

 We implemented compression of multisets of grayscale images using the lossy WebP codec.
 We tested on the MNIST test set, which is composed of $10,000$ distinct grayscale images of handwritten digits, each $28\times 28$ in size.
 To encode the multiset, we perform the sampling procedure to select an image to compress, as usual.
 The output of WebP is a prefix-free, variable-length sequence of bytes, which we encoded into the ANS state via a sequence of $\encode$ steps with a uniform distribution \rebuttal{over bytes (i.e., probability mass $1/256$ on each element).} It is also possible (and faster) to move the WebP output directly into the lower-order bits of the ANS state \rebuttal{(see page 6 of \cite{giesen2014} for more details on this technique)}.

 We compared the final compressed length with and without the sampling step.
 In other words, treating the dataset as a multiset and treating it as an ordered sequence.
-The savings achieved by using our method are shown in \cref{fig:lossy-mnist}.
-The theoretical limit shown in the left plot is $\log |\M|!$, while in the right plot this quantity is divided by the number of bits needed to compress the data sequentially.
+The savings achieved by using our method are shown in \Cref{fig:lossy-mnist}.
+The theoretical limit shown in the top plot is $\log |\M|!$, while in the bottom plot this quantity is divided by the number of bits needed to compress the data sequentially.

 Note that the maximum savings per symbol $-\frac{1}{|\M|}\log_2 |\M|! \approx \log_2 |\M|$ depends only on the size of multiset.
 Therefore, when the representation of the symbol requires a large number of bits, the percentage savings are marginal (roughly 1.5\% for 10,000 images, in our case).
-To improve percentage savings (right plot), one could use a better symbol codec or an adaptive codec which doesn't treat the symbols as independent.
-However, as mentioned, the savings in raw bits (left plot) would remain the same, as it depends only on the multiset size $|\M|$.
+To improve percentage savings (bottom plot), one could use a better symbol codec or an adaptive codec which doesn't treat the symbols as independent.
+However, as mentioned, the savings in raw bits (top plot) would remain the same, as it depends only on the multiset size $|\M|$.